Anshu-priya-23/Urban-Digital-Twin-Analytics-Platform/README.md

-**Project Title**: Smart City Urban Traffic & Air Quality Analytics Platform The Problem: Modern cities struggle with interconnected issues.
+**Project Title**: Smart City Urban Traffic & Air Quality Analytics Platform

+**The Problem**: Modern cities struggle with interconnected issues.
 Heavy traffic causes delays, which in turn spikes dangerous air pollution (PM2.5 and NO2).
 City planners need data-driven insights to know where and when to intervene.

 **The Solution**: I built a data pipeline that integrates traffic counts, weather indices, and pollution metrics.